What on earth is a rock? (Apart from that thing you always trip over when walking out your front door?)

 Avoid those awkward ‘there’s been a misunderstanding’ conversations by aligning your approach to SMART Rocks with your approach to employee experience and letting one fuel the other.
 Instead, take the time to check in and make sure your employees understand the importance of each Rock and create a culture where they aren’t afraid to speak up if they have any questions or concerns.

-From there, it's all about documenting your SMART Rocks where your employees can easily find them
+Don't forget to document your SMART Rocks where your employees can easily find them

 To help with every letter in the SMART formula, you’ll want to make your Rocks accessible via a user-friendly knowledge-sharing platform that employees can reach for whenever they need clarification.